 Part of becoming more independent often includes separating ourselves from our families - physically and emotionally - to find our own place in the world.
 Wanting to spend more time with friends than with family is a typical part of this process.
 Our friendships are particularly influential during adolescence.
-Although a lot of our behaviour comes from our personalities and the way we were raised, in adolescence, we start to be influenced more by our friends and peers.
-This is why choosing a good peer group is so important.
-The type of friendships you choose help you figure out who you are and what matters to you.
+Although a lot of our behaviour comes from our personalities and the way we were raised, in adolescence, we start to be influenced more by our friendships you choose help you figure out who you are and what matters to you.
 Friendships can help give you a sense of belonging and help your social skills to evolve.
 Choose your friends well.
 Remember that who you will become will in part depend on who your friends are.